 Craig T, Kakumanu S. Chronic fatigue syndrome: evaluation and treatment.

 Am Fam Physician.

-Darbishire L, Ridsdale L, Seed PT.
-Distinguishing patients with chronic fatigue from those with chronic fatigue syndrome: a diagnostic study in UK primary care.
+Darbishire L, Ridsdale L, et al. Distinguishing patients with chronic fatigue from those with chronic fatigue syndrome: a diagnostic study in UK primary care.

 Br J Gen Pract.

-Prins JB, Bleijenberg G, Bazelmans E, et al. Cognitive behaviour therapy for chronic fatigue syndrome: a multicertre randomized controlled trial.
+Prins JB, Bleijenberg G, et al. Cognitive behaviour therapy for chronic fatigue syndrome: a multicertre randomized controlled trial.

-Reeves WC, Wagner D, Nisenbaum R, et al. Chronic fatigue syndrome—a clinically empirical approach to its definition and study.
+Reeves WC, Wagner D, et al. Chronic fatigue syndrome: A clinically empirical approach to its definition and study.

-Reid S, Chalder T, Cleare A, et al. Chronic fatigue syndrome.
+Reid S, Chalder T, et al. Chronic fatigue syndrome.

 Rimes KA, Chalder T. Treatments for chronic fatigue syndrome.